-Canon 100D versus Panasonic GF7
+Canon 100D vs Panasonic GF7

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-GF7 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2015.
 The 100D is a DSLR, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GF7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.